 Hot Water Extraction, also known as “Steam Cleaning” is the best way to clean carpet according to nearly all carpet manufacturers.
 It is the only method classified as “deep cleaning” (the other three are classified as “light” or “interim” cleaning), and the only one able to deliver full restorative cleaning.
 As our name suggests, this is the principal method Hot Steam Carpet Clean uses.

 In Steam Cleaning, super heated water with a cleaning agent is injected at high pressure deep into carpet fibers where it dissolves and separates soil, bacteria, dust mites and other contaminants from carpet fibers.
 This is followed by a vacuum system that extracts the contaminants and the cleaning solution.
 The vacuuming process should remove about 95% of the water, though carpets will be damp to the touch after cleaning.
-Done right, typical drying time is 4 – 6 hours, although providing good airflow can speed up the process.
+Our typical drying time is around 8 hours, although providing good airflow can speed up the process.
 Steam cleaning can cost a little more than the other methods, but returns much greater value – significantly cleaner carpets with bacteria and germs removed, and lengthened carpet life!